 As you can probably tell from the recent activity on my blog, I’m getting excited about Christmas already.
 But it’s definitely with good reason; the more prepared I am in advance, the more I can enjoy the big day, with everything I need already here.
 There’ll be no last-minute impulse buying for me because I’m getting everything sorted out in advance.
 And this week, I’ve been thinking about table decorations… I wanted to create something myself to include in my festive place settings this year and, seeing as I’m definitely including a hot drinks cart in my celebrations, I knew that I wanted to design my own DIY coasters.
-I discovered that Snapfish can print photos on cork-baked coasters and I quickly set to work creating my own artwork for the coasters.Personalised items don’t need to just be photos of your family – although photos of you all celebrating together last Christmas would be really cute too – so I decided to make my own festive designs using Publisher.
+I was kindly asked to try out these products by Snapfish – they can print photos on cork-baked coasters so I quickly set to work creating my own artwork for the coasters.Personalised items don’t need to just be photos of your family – although photos of you all celebrating together last Christmas would be really cute too – so I decided to make my own festive designs using Publisher.
 No fancy software here!
 I found a photo of my Christmas tree from last year, one that was all blurry and out of focus but where the lights were twinkling and looked really pretty.
 I decided to use this as a sparkly photo background for my coasters and set to work adding text to the image.
 I knew that the coasters were 4 x 4 inch square so I cropped the photo to the same size and duplicated it 6 times to create the background for 6 coasters.
 I actually used the top half of the tree 3 times and the bottom half 3 times to give a bit of variations in the set of coasters.
 I then added a text box to each background and selected a pretty font in white to write over the top of the photos.

 I found that the photograph was a little too bright so it was difficult to read the text, so I used the photo-adjust options to bring down the contrast on each background photo so that the text became more defined and clear.
 I typed a different Christmas quote onto each coaster design, including some lines from my favourite festive films, such as “the bell still rings for all those who truly believe” and that old classic ‘Merry Christmas ya filthy animal’.